tmfmnk/Mortality-and-LYL-in-Comorbid-SUD/README.md

-# Mortality and Life-Years Lost Following Subsequent Physical Comorbidity in People with Pre-existing Substance Use Disorders
+# Mortality and Life-Years Lost Following Subsequent Physical Comorbidity in People with Pre-existing Substance Use Disorders: A Registry-based Retrospective Nation-wide Cohort Study of Hospitalised Individuals

-This repository contains the complete R code for the analysis of all-cause mortality and life-years lost following subsequent physical comorbidity in people with pre-existing substance use disorders.
-We used data from the Czech nation-wide registers of all-cause hospitalizations and all-cause deaths, covering the time-period 1994-2017, that, due to its sensitive character, the data cannot be published or shared with external subjects without a permission granted by the Czech Institute of Health Information and Statistics.
-However, we generated sample data with the structure of the data used in this study.
+This repository contains the complete R code for the analysis of all-cause mortality and life-years lost following subsequent physical comorbidity in people with pre-existing substance use disorders, based on the Czech nation-wide registers of all-cause hospitalizations and all-cause deaths.

 The content of this repository is as follows:
 1. Sample data.